cdelorme/system-setup/osx.md

 # OS X Mavericks (10.9) Documentation
-#### Updated 2014-3-22
+#### Updated 2014-6-24

-This document will help to reproduce a fully functional development machine running OSX 10.9 (mavericks).
+For me this document is an aid to help reproduce my OSX Mavericks (10.9) development environment.

+For anyone else it's a comprehensive guide to optional configuration for OSX.

 ## Installation

+**Do not:**

-**Avoid case sensative file systems, as this breaks numerous software, such as the entire Adobe suite.**
+- use a Case Sensative HFS+, this breaks software like the entire Adobe suite.

-Do not setup drive encryption (eg. `File Vault`) during installation, instead wait intil you have installed and updated the system before encrypting the contents.
-Otherwise you may have to reverse the encryption to account for updates to the system and re-encrypt the whole thing again after updating.

-The first step after installing should then be checking for updates.
+- encrypt your drive (eg. `File Vault`), it may need re-encryption after updates.

+Which leads us to the first post-install step:

+- check for updates.

 ## Mythical Root User

-The root user exists on osx, and its home dir is `/var/root`.
-By default the root account on OSX uses the `/bin/sh` shell, which I would recommend switching to bash.
+The root user exists on osx, and its `$HOME` is `/var/root`.
+By default the root account on OSX uses the `/bin/sh` shell.

-You can also install the same [dot-files](https://github.com/cdelorme/dot-files/) repository as root, provided you have finished installing xCode command line tools, homebrew, and homebrew packages.

-##### Commands

-_To set the root users shell:_

-    sudo su
-    chsh -s /bin/bash root

-**I do not recommend this as it may affect other parts of your system.
-Instead I recommend that if you must act as the root user on OSX that you then run `/bin/bash`.**
+I tested switching it to `/bin/bash` and configuring the environment a bit, but the end result involved some undesirable performance issues.
+So I do not recommend tampering with it.

 ## Automatic Updates

-This worries me by title alone, but the latest release now offers automatic updates.  _I have not used this long enough to claim to like it over manually updating_, as I am not sure whether this will result in the same forced reboot situation as Windows has.
+The latest release of OSX features automatic updates!
+While this worries me, it is not at the level of "Windows Updates" and will not force a reboot.
+However it will pop open a notification if an update requires a reboot.

+Having now used it for a few months, it seems to be very reliable.
+More importantly it has not interfered with or hindered my productivity.

+## Updated Firewall

+This is something I was not aware of when I first updated, but the latest firewall is extra awkward at responding to updated applications.
+Anytime an application replaces itself during an update, your firewall will ask again if you want to allow it.

+I have found this feature to be incredibly annoying, to the point of nearly wanting to disable the firewall.
+If I allow a software, all versions of that software should be allowed.
+I don't expect the firewall should have to store the file signature and bother me everytime it changes, but this is a "feature" of OSX now and I'll have to deal with it.

 ## System Settings & Configuration